romanparkhomenko/compozer/README.md

-An web audio synthesizer built with React, Tone.js, and Pts.js with my best attempt at functional programming.
+A web audio synthesizer built with React, Tone.js, and Pts.js with my best attempt at functional programming.